 Whether working with a client or as part of an internal investigation, communicating your findings is an important part of the fraud examination process.
 A written report provides not only a record of the investigation’s results, but can build credibility for your work.
-Learn to write an effective report during this one-day ACFE seminar.
+Learn to write an effective report during this 1-day ACFE seminar.
 This instructor-led course will introduce you to the fundamentals of good report writing and enable you to clearly and effectively communicate the results of your investigation.

 You Will Learn How To: